google/kotlin-fhir/README.md

 function calls `encodeToString` and `decodeFromString`.
 This is a critical detail.

-To allow the `kotlinx.serialization` library to determine the resource type at runtime during deserialization, the Kotlin FHIR library marks the `resourceType` JSON property as a [JsonClassDiscriminator](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/).
+To allow the `kotlinx.serialization` library to determine the resource type at runtime during _deserialization_, the Kotlin FHIR library marks the `resourceType` JSON property as a [JsonClassDiscriminator](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/).
 This serves as a hint to the `kotlinx.serialization` library so it can dynamically select the correct FHIR resource type, or subclass, to instantiate based on the JSON content at runtime.

-However, during serialization, since the runtime type of the resource is already known, it is possible to call the `encodeToString` function without having to specify the type parameter.
-In such cases, the `kotlinx.serialization` library will not include the `resourceType` property in the serialized result, generating malformed FHIR JSON.
+However, during _serialization_, since the runtime type of the resource is already known, it is possible to call the `encodeToString` function without having to specify the type parameter.
+But this would be a mistake, since the `kotlinx.serialization` library would not include the `resourceType` property in the serialized result in such cases, generating malformed FHIR JSON.

 > **Note:** `encodeToString` function must be called with the type parameter `<Resource>`.
 Failing
 > to do so will result in malformed FHIR JSON.